Carhul/Wingmans-Brygge/README.md

   As the site is ment to be an inspiration-page, but not with to much content as the founders also want to establish contact with others who may have, or in the future might get, the same passion; it was importent to keep the site simple and clean.

   Index page - contains only the navbar and footer who is the same at all pages, in addition to the logo.
+The Wingmans logo are used on all their beer labels and i think its a good first impression to the site.

-  About page - an evocative image at the top with a following introduction to the founders vision and picture.
-Then a smal review section at the end.
+  About page - an evocative image at the top with a following introduction where you get an insight to the founders vision, and also what they look like.
+Then a review section at the end, where others share there experiance on how the collaboration with The Wingmans has been.

   Gallery page - representative images of Wingman's in action, process and equipment.
+Here you can get to know them a little bit more, by looking at non-styled real images taken by the founders them self.

-  Contact page - contains a contact form with an exclusive wallpaper to break a little from the other pages and to create an evocative user.
+  Contact page - contains a contact form where you can contact the founders by typing your your email in the input field.
+There is also a possibility to write them something if you wish.
+The background has an exclusive wallpaper to break a little from the other pages, and to create an evocative user.

 * Fonts
   [Google Fonts](https://fonts.google.com/specimen/Open+Sans): Open Sans, sans-serif.